 You open the lamp by carefully removing the plastic cap.
 I found out the the cap was a little glued to the metal, so I needed force from a screw driver between the metal and the plastic.

-The solution is shown in the next step
+My solution to replace this chip by an ESP is shown in the next step.

 Step 3: Generic Warm White LED Bulbs - Part 2

 The modules are connected to the base of the lamp via 3 pins, see the first picture:

 - GND (ground)

 The PWM pin is used to set the brightness of the lamp via a PWM signal, which can vary from 0 (lamp is off) to 100 (lamp is completely on) and every value in between.
 See this website for some more information about PWM signals.

 Since ESP8266 and ESP8285 modules run on 3.3V and can easily generate a PWM signal, I changed the Broadlink modules to ESP8266 or ESP8285 modules I had laying around.